-Finding out about cerebral palsy in my forties and Autism in my 50’s isn’t how I wanted my life to play out, it’s been enormously difficult, but I know why my life had to happen like that.
-I’ve always known there was more to me than just what you could see physically, but it was important I knew everything about my disability.
+Finding out about cerebral palsy in my forties and Autism in my 50’s isn’t how I wanted my life to play out, that side has been enormously difficult; but I now know why my life had to happen like that.
+I have always known there was more to me than what you could physically see.
+It was important I knew everything about me.

-Because my brain is damaged, I get to see things from a totally different perspective and although that can be hard in terms of social acceptance of me and communication, I don’t feel I need to fit in because I have become more accepting of myself.
+My being able to see everything in black and white is a gift.
+It allows me to see issues and situations as they are, rather than how I would like them to be.
+Because of my damaged brain and heightened senses, I see things from a totally different perspective and although that’s hard in terms of communication and social acceptance, I don’t feel the need to fit in, primarily because I have become more accepting of myself.

-In terms of my writing and blogging, I couldn’t do either without Autism.
+My writing and blogging is a gift.
 I am able to do what I do because I have Autism.
-Although I find it difficult to express what I feel verbally, through my thoughts on paper, I am completely free to express those thoughts.
+Although I find it difficult to express my thoughts verbally, I am free and have no problems expressing my thoughts on paper.

-Uniquely, even as a child it is a gift that has always been with me, I just didn’t know it then.
-But it’s a part of me now and I love it.
+Uniquely, even as a child it was a gift that was with me.
+I didn’t know it then, but it is a part of me now and I love it.